prodypanda/copytabs/README.md

 There are no known issues at this time.
 If you encounter any problems, please file an issue on the GitHub repository.

 ## 📝 Release Notes

+## [0.2.0] - 2024-10-01

+### Added
+- New Clipboard Mode feature:
+  - Toggle between copying to clipboard or new tab
+  - New status bar item to show and toggle the current mode
+  - New configuration option: `copytabs.copyToClipboard`
+  - New command and keyboard shortcut to toggle modes

 ## [0.1.2] - 2024-08-07